leonlinsx/minimal-mistakes/_posts/2020-01-04-2019-annual-reflection.md

   - There are many resources on how to set goals that work e.g SMART goals, having a buddy, focusing on intent etc. Find the one that works for you, and note down the things you need personally to keep you accountable.

 - What should I let go?
   - People like starting new things such as new year resolutions, but often don't look at what they need to leave behind.

+Thanks again to Steve Schlafman and Howard Gray for the original template that mine is highly inspired by, plus Anne-Laure Le Cunff, Kelly Thorne Gore, and Henna Inam for the additional questions.

 *If you liked this, sign up for my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***